 Cold Weather Activities in NYC

-Manhattan enveloped by snow is a scene from dreams.
-However, as beautiful as the city is on a cold winter day, it is not always pleasant to walk around outside.
-Luckily, there are dozens of fun things to do in the city while staying warm, inside.
+New York enveloped by snow is a wondrous sight; just like a snow globe scene brought to life.
+However, as beautiful as the city is on a cold winter day, it's not always pleasant to walk around for hours outside.
+Luckily, there are dozens of fun, indoor things to do in the city while staying warm and dry.
+So when there are blustery winds blowing and icy sidewalks underfoot, you'll still have a fabulous time in the city that never sleeps.

 Visit New York Hall of Science